google/kotlin-fhir/README.md

 ### Mapping FHIR data structure to Kotlin

-Similarly, for more complex data structures in FHIR such as complex data types and FHIR resources, the KMP FHIR library maps each StructureDefinition JSON file to a dedicated Kotlin `.kt` file, each containing a Kotlin class representing the StructureDefinition.
+Similarly, for more complex data structures in FHIR such as complex data types and FHIR resources, the library maps each StructureDefinition JSON file to a dedicated Kotlin `.kt` file, each containing a Kotlin class representing the StructureDefinition.
 BackboneElements in FHIR are represented as nested classes since they are never reused outside of the StructureDefinition.
 For each occurrence of a choice type (e.g. in [R4](https://hl7.org/fhir/R4/formats.html#choice)), a